Students majoring in Physics must take at least one of KYA322 and KYA323.

 This unit is offered in odd numbered years.

+The objective of this course is to provide a thorough grounding in statistical physics and solid state physics.
 Statistical physics describes the structure of bulk matter - solids, liquids, gases, plasmas - in terms of very general assumptions about the behaviour of the basic constituents.
 It has close ties with both kinetic theory and thermodynamics but applies also to quantum systems.
 The course examines in detail the classical or Maxwell-Boltzmann, and the quantum Bose-Einstein and Fermi-Dirac statistics, and a wide variety of their applications.
 Solid state physics builds on these topics and includes crystal structure, reciprocal lattices, lattice vibrations, Brillouin zones, thermal properties of solids, electric and magnetic properties of solids, and topics such as superconductivity.
 The material also provides the background for semiconductor physics.
-The laboratory program includes advanced individual experiments in selected areas of physics.
+In addition, in the second semester laboratory course you will undertake self-directed experiments relating to material covered in the physics major.

 |Unit name||Statistical Physics and Solid State Physics|